 2013 Association of Pet Dog Trainers annual conference

 2015 The role of nutrition in behavior therapy by Dr. Lore Haug

 May 2016 Creating Your Dream Team – with Michelle Pouliot

 2017 Clicker Expo

 Debbie Schaefer believes you deserve a safe training environment and fair treatment

-- A full refund will be provided if we cancel a class
+- We provide a full refund if we cancel a class

 - If a client cancels after the start date no refund will be given but the client will be offered private consultations instead.

 - People handling the dog in class must be capable of ensuring the safety of others.

 - Group classes and Special Events are for non-aggressive dogs.
 This means the dogs do not snarl, growl, snap, lunge, bite or bark in an unfriendly fashion.